top of page

 Clare Cook

-Dr Clare Cook is a leading expert on independent journalism in the UK, specialising in business and revenue models.
+Dr Cook is a leading expert on independent journalism in the UK, specialising in business and revenue models.
 She is an experienced Principal Investigator having run mapping projects such as: Hyperlocal Revenues in the UK and Europe (Nesta); Ping!
 Trends to stimulate new revenues for local publishers (Google DNI and Nesta Future News Fund); and as co-author of Sustainable Business Models on the Net (Comet).

 She is currently working as a researcher and senior lecturer at the University of Central Lancashire, where she is co-founder of the Media Innovation Studio and heading up business viability for International Media Support with missions in Ukraine, Georgia and MENA.
 See https://clarecookonline.com/